 Wondering what those loud booming (and honestly, bomb-sounding) noises are outside day and night recently in the Netherlands?
 It’s fireworks.. and you haven’t seen nothing yet.
 With it being New Year’s Eve in the Netherlands right now, it’s time to brace yourself.
 There’s going to be a lotta fireworks ALL day, ALL night and beyond.

-With New Year’s Eve finally here, I couldn’t not put an article out about it.
-(I planned to do this months ago and I’ve been too busy to get it done).
+With New Year’s Eve on its way, I couldn’t not put an article out about it.
 It’s by far the most nuttiest day of the year and certainly something unimaginable unless you’re there.
 So without further ado, what is New Year’s Eve in the Netherlands like?

 Here’s a taster 😉